b9software/B9ChatAI/README.md

 * For Bug Report

+  I can only develop this app in my spare time, so I haven't been able to do extensive testing.
+Please inform me if you come across any issues.

-  Open an [issue](https://github.com/b9software/B9ChatAI/issues).
-Checkout [known issues](https://github.com/b9software/B9ChatAI/issues/1) before opening a new one.
+  You can do so by opening an [issue](https://github.com/b9software/B9ChatAI/issues).
+Please take a look at [known issues](https://github.com/b9software/B9ChatAI/issues/1) before opening a new one.

 * Want to Help?